jyu2100/regex_seq_search/README.md

 1. **Memory Usage**
     - Since the data file for part 2 exceeds 200 MB, loading it entirely into memory may cause performance issues.
     - **Design**
-        - Scan the xml file line by line.
+        - ~~Scan the xml file line by line~~ (A very long line may still cause performance issues).
+        - Read the xml file in chunks.
-        - Only handle the data within the start and end tags of TSeq_sequence.
+        - Only handle the data within the opening and closing tags of TSeq_sequence.
         - Stream data (levelaging Python generator) one chunk (default to 1MB) at a time.
-2. **Finding patterns across two chunks**
+2. **Searching for <TSeq_sequence> tag split across two file chunks**
+    - <TSeq_sequence> tag may be split across chunks when reading file in chunks.
+    - **Design**
+        - Have each file chunk overlaps with the previous chunk by a fixed size (the length of "<TSeq_sequence>").
+3. **Finding patterns across chunk boundaries**
     - Regex can only find patterns within the current chunk.
     - **Design**
-        - Have each chunk overlaps the next by a fixed size (default to 256 chars, the maximum regular expression pattern length in this project).
+        - Have each chunk overlaps with the previous chunk by a fixed size (default to 256 chars, the maximum regular expression pattern length in this project).
 Without overlap, matched patterns across chunks would be missed.
-3. **Handling duplicate matches**
+4. **Handling duplicate matches**
     - Matches found entirely inside the overlap would appear twice.
     - **Design**
         - Ignore matches that end before the “new” part of the chunk.
 Except for the first chunk, matches found within the first OVERLAP_SIZE area of a chunk are duplicates.
         - Matches spanning across chunk boundaries are included.
-4. **Returning absolute positions**
+5. **Returning absolute positions**
     - Regex matches return the relative positions within the current chunk, not the absolute positions within the searched data.
     - **Design**
         - Keep track of an absolute offset for the current chunk.